9 Benefits of CRM for Ecommerce Businesses in 2021

 Collecting audience data is one thing, but interpreting and then using that data is key if you want to convert and retain your customers.
 Data is useless if you can’t relate it to certain metrics and specific business goals.
 Luckily, CRM platforms typically have built-in analytics that can contextualize your data.

 Analytics are used to break down data into easily understood categories and correlations, meaning that your data then becomes actionable.
-For example, if you have data on your cart abandonment rate, your data items can be actionable in terms of sending follow up emails to customers who abandoned their carts.
+For example, if you have data on your cart abandonment rate, your data items can be actionable in terms of sending follow up emails to customers who abandoned their carts when browsing your ecommerce site.

 3. Provide better customer service